Loading...

 These contribution guidelines are mostly just that - guidelines, not rules.
 This is what we've found to work best over the years, but if you choose to ignore them, we still love you! 💖 Use your best judgement, and feel free to propose changes to this document in a pull request.

-We have a guide on what to consider before you start and more detailed guides at the end of this article.
+We have a guide on and more detailed guides at the end of this article.

 The following steps are a quick-start guide: